projectsveltos/sveltos/docs/template/template_generic_examples.md

           replicas: 3
     ```

-while the content of ConfigMap `civo/cluster2` is
+The content of the ConfigMap with the `civo/cluster2` can be found below.

 !!! example "Example - ConfigMap cluster2 Definition"
     ```yaml